Working With Us: The Process

 - Referrals: If your doctor feels you would benefit from the evaluation of a specialist, she will make a recommendation during the course of treatment.
 She has a wide network of acupuncturists, massage therapists, chiropractors and other healers whose modality might provide adjunctive healing.

-The first followup can be considered the second half of the initial visit.
-Your doctor will go through your initial set of lab work, explaining thoroughly what each result means and its impact on your health.
+At the first followup, your doctor will go through your initial set of lab work, explaining thoroughly what each result means and its impact on your health.
 This visit is 45 minutes.

 The doctors typically see their patients every 4-6 weeks until symptoms are resolved, modifying your treatment plan according to symptoms and possible lab work.
 Your doctor will determine which interval is appropriate for you, always with an eye toward fine-tuning your health journey for optimal results.
-These visits are either 15 or 30 minutes.
+These visits are 30 minutes.

 After your immediate concerns have resolved, we suggest periodic check-in visits to maintain the success you’ve achieved and address any new concerns.
 Your doctor might periodically recommend re-checking certain lab parameters.

 Remote Consultations: The Dr. Maura Practice works with patients all over the United States and around the world.
 These visits will be conducted similarly to an in-person consultation, over the phone or by video.
-Currently all visits are done remotely due to COVID-19.
+Currently all visits are done remotely.

 We reserve scheduled appointments specifically for you.
 Because appointments with our doctors last much longer than standard doctor visits, cancellations/no-shows cause significant scheduling interruption.
 We appreciate a minimum of 48 hours’ notice for the cancellation of New Patient Visits and Established Patient Visits.

 Please be aware that there appointments canceled less than 24 hours in advance will be charged at the full appointment fee.
 We will always attempt to contact you first prior to collecting fees to discuss any extenuating circumstances leading to the cancellation/no-show.